Olympus Pen: EE series

 The Pen EE was introduced in 1961 and was the amateur model, with fully automatic exposure and fixed focusing.
 It is a true point and shoot camera, and has a 28mm f/3.5 lens.
 The Pen EE family is easily recognized by the selenium meter window around the lens.

-The Pen EE.S, launched in 1962, is the same model with a 30mm f/2.8 and a focusing ring, made necessary by the wider aperture.
+The Pen EE-S, launched in 1962, is the same model with a 30mm f/2.8 and a focusing ring, made necessary by the wider aperture.
+The focusing ring has marking for three zones (close (1.2m), group (3m), and scene) and can be adjusted from 90cm to infinity.

-In 1966 the two cameras were slightly modified and became the Pen EE (EL) and Pen EE.S (EL) with a modification of the take-up spool to make film loading easier.
+In 1966 the two cameras were slightly modified and became the Pen EE (EL) and Pen EE-S (EL) with a modification of the take-up spool to make film loading easier.
 EL stands for Easy Loading.
-You can only recognize them by a small label marked EL stuck on the front, or you can open them and look at the take-up spool.
+They can only be recognized by a small EL label on the front, or by examining the take-up spool.

-The Pen EE.2, produced from 1968 to 1977, is nearly the same as the Pen EE with the addition of a hot shoe.
+The Pen EED, produced from 1967 to 1972, is a more expensive auto-exposure model, with a CdS meter, a 32mm f/1.7 lens, a self timer and a hot shoe.

-The Pen EE.3, produced from 1973 to 1983, seems to be almost exactly the same camera except that it added the "Flashmatic" system when used with the matching GN14 flash.
+The Pen EE-2, produced from 1968 to 1977, is nearly the same as the Pen EE with the addition of a hot shoe.

-The Pen EE.S2, produced from 1968 to 1971, is the same as the Pen EE.S with the addition of a hot shoe.
+The Pen EES-2, produced from 1968 to 1971, is the same as the Pen EE-S with the addition of a hot shoe and a more modern range of film speed settings.

-The Pen EE.D, produced from 1967 to 1972, is a more expensive automated-exposure model, with a CdS meter, a 32mm f/1.7 lens and a hot shoe.
+The Pen EE-3, produced from 1973 to 1983, seems to be almost exactly the same camera except that it added the "Flashmatic" system when used with the matching GN14 flash.

 The Pen EF, launched in 1981, was the last Pen model.
-It is like the Pen EE.2 or Pen EE.3, but with a small built-in flash, and was only sold in black finish with white letterings.
+It is like the Pen EE-2 or Pen EE-3, but with a small built-in flash, and was only sold in black finish with white lettering.
+It also functions at a larger range of shutter speeds.

 Pen Wide

-The Pen W or Pen Wide is a very rare variant of the Pen S model, with a wide-angle 25mm f/2.8 lens, equivalent to a 35mm in full format.
+The Pen W or Pen Wide is a very rare variant of the Pen S model, with a wide-angle 25mm f/2.8 lens, equivalent to a 35mm in full-frame.
 It only exists in black finish, and has a cold flash shoe.
 It was only produced between 1964 and 1965, and today fetches high prices on the collectors' market.